• 2025

 Human Resource Development Policy

-• The Company will provide an educational and learning environment that aims to simultaneously realize the growth of employees and the development of the Company. • The Company will promote highly effective guidance and development by managers and systematic development of the next generation of employees. • The Company will encourage self-development of employees and support self-motivated skill and career development.
+• The Company will provide an educational and learning environment that aims to simultaneously realize the growth of employees and the development of the Company. • The Company will promote highly effective guidance and development by managers and systematic development of the next generation of employees. • The Company will encourage the self-development of employees and support self-motivated skill and career development.

 • Operation of our dual-track human resource system • Operation of our education system • Promotion of diversity and inclusion and gender equality • Promotion of health management

-The survey comprises questions in five categories—engagement, job satisfaction, goal management system, treatment of employees and career, and human resource system and work situation—as well as a question regarding overall satisfaction.
+The Human Resources Awareness Survey comprises questions in five categories—engagement, job satisfaction, goal management system, treatment of employees and career, and human resource system and work situation—as well as a question regarding overall satisfaction.
 We measure the degree of satisfaction for each question and degree of importance, meaning how important the subject of the question is to life at the Company.

 We then conduct a portfolio analysis based on the degree of satisfaction and importance and identify “priority items to maintain,” “items to maintain,” “priority items to improve,” and “items to improve.”
+These findings are then used to investigate, implement, and verify new human resources policies.

-Item Questions regarding Engagement and Job Satisfaction Fiscal 2019 Fiscal 2022
+Category Items regarding Engagement and Job Satisfaction Fiscal 2019 Fiscal 2022

 Engagement I want to make Kissei a better company 3.61 3.56